 Grant information

-GSK and ZJG were supported by the US-NSF Graduate Research Fellowship (DEG No. 1650604) during the development of this package.
+GSK and ZJG were supported by the US-NSF Graduate Research Fellowship (DEG No. 1650604) .
 EEC is supported by the CALeDNA program, with funds from University of California President’s Research Catalyst Award (CA-16-376437).

 Acknowledgments

-We thank Sabrina Shirazi, Rachel Turba, Chris Dao, and Keith Mitchell for providing feedback on developmental versions of this package. ranacapa builds on numerous functions that have been made openly available online with a GPL-3 License, namely the “phyloseq-extended” toolkit written by Mahendra Mariadassau (https://github.com/mahendra-mariadassou/phyloseq-extended) and “pairwise.adonis” written by Pedro Martinez Arbizu (https://github.com/pmartinezarbizu/pairwiseAdonis).
+We thank Sabrina Shirazi, Rachel Turba, Chris Dao, and Keith Mitchell for providing feedback on developmental versions of this package.
+We thank Mahendra Mariadassau and Pedro Martinez Arbizu for making their phyloseq-extended and pairwiseAdonis packages openly available with a GPL-3 License.

 References